-It’s also important to remember that behind all its tasty, venomous bickering of “Big Little Lies” was executive producers Witherspoon and Kidman and it would not have been such a tremendous success or perhaps even existed, without their names on the project.
+It’s also important to remember that behind all its tasty, venomous bickering of “Big Little Lies” are executive producers Witherspoon and Kidman, and it would not have been such a tremendous success or perhaps even existed, without their names on the project.
 Sexism is still alive and well in Hollywood, but that’s a sign of influence neither Davis nor Crawford could flex.

 Icons though they are, those actresses also represent a distant past, and they are singular creatures — battered ones at that.

 “Feud” might have maintained some of its steam had it simply run for six episodes instead of eight and scaled down the Davis-Crawford rematch that occurred on 1964’s “Hush . . .
 Hush, Sweet Charlotte” in order to give its finale more of the running start it deserved.

 The writing and its impeccably polished delivery by Lange and Sarandon have taken knocks for seeming too stiff and contrived.
 Then again, in a series seeking to channel the meter and style of classic film patter, contrivance is the point.
 But a viewer would have to have sufficient familiarity and affection for the era to embrace that.